 - Slowpoke + 50 Candy for Slowking

-Metal Coat can be used to create 2 different Pokemon.
+Metal Coat can be used to create two different Pokémon.

 - Onix + 50 Candy for Steelix